AgoraLab/ExoPlayer/docs/hls-sei.md

 ![](./images/demo-setup.png)

-After demo launched, you will see the "extractSeiDataItem" or "renderSeiDataItem" contents if user-data-unregisted data has been extracted.
+After demo launched, click the HLS/Agora Test item. you will see the "extractSeiDataItem" or "renderSeiDataItem" contents if user-data-unregisted data has been extracted.
 As is shown below.

 ![](./images/demo.jpg)